naiyerasif/site/src/content/about/index.md

 - I work on an Aerospace product where I build microservices and enterprise API.
 Before this, I worked as a full-stack engineer at [Wipro Holmes](https://www.wipro.com/holmes/) and as an <abbr title="Extract Transform Load">ETL</abbr> consultant for [Suncorp](https://www.suncorp.com.au/).
 - I like solving problems and exploring ideas.
 I work in small bursts.
 For details about my technical experience, take a look at the [stacktrace](/stacktrace/).
 - I read a lot of science fiction, fantasy, manga and poetry.
-- I'm not tied to a specific ecosystem.
-I use Android, Linux, Windows, and iPadOS regularly.
-I do value cross-platform applications and services.

 ## About this site